• Skip to primary navigation

 What to Serve With Red Pepper Pasta

 This rich and smoky pasta is the perfect weeknight or date night dinner.
 Typically, we enjoy it on its own or mix in veggies or meat.
-When we want an extra filling meal, we also enjoy it with a baguette for dipping or with an appetizer like our Burrata Caprese or Pear and Prosciutto Rocket Salad.
+When we want an extra filling meal, we also enjoy it with a baguette for dipping or with an appetizer like our Burrata Caprese Salad or Pear and Prosciutto Rocket Salad.

 Recipe FAQs